TingzhouJia/Chi_Food/README.md

-# chifood
+# Flutter Chi

-A new Flutter application.
+A clone food delivery app made by flutter

-## Getting Started
+## Screenshots

 This project is a starting point for a Flutter application.